Seirdy/moac/README.md

 - [X] More comprehensive tests: cover everything that should be reachable
 - [X] Move password generation to its own sub-package
 - [X] CLI: ~~Separate global and command-specific options~~ split pwgen into own executable
-- [ ] CLI: add a command to output requirements for a brute-force attack (time/energy/mass required) with the given constraints.
-- [ ] Library: API seems finalized for 1.0
+- [X] Library: API seems finalized for 1.0

 Other stuff:

 - [X] CI/CD
-- [ ] Manpage for CLI
+- [X] Manpage for CLI
-- [ ] Read from a config file.
-- [ ] Manpage for config file
 - [ ] Shell completion
-- [ ] Set up signed releases
+- [ ] Set up signed releases or distro packages

 Last steps before releasing v1.0.0: